soyoung97/ListT5/README.md

 - The training data used are processed at: https://huggingface.co/datasets/Soyoung97/ListT5-train-data/ and if you wish to get access, please contact soyoung.yoon@snu.ac.kr with your huggingface id!
 - The training data format looks like the following:
 <img width="1656" alt="train_data_sample" src="https://github.com/user-attachments/assets/174904f2-be98-4b24-a17b-4f479576af35">
+- please refer to the comments [here](https://github.com/soyoung97/ListT5/issues/2#issuecomment-2413030507) to get some information about the training code for ListT5.

 ### Running environments
 ```
 conda env create -f listt5_conda_env.yml